Pros and Cons of Making Food and Nutrition Compulsory Subjects

 The Problem of Accommodating Special Diets

 Vegans eat no food that comes from animals; vegetarians eat plants, eggs, and dairy but no fish or meats.
 A vegan or vegetarian family is unlikely to want their children to learn about the best way to cook salmon or to practice making healthy gravies for beef.

 Children who don't eat meat could follow a separate recipe that uses a vegan source of protein, such as tofu.
 Some families with strict dietary requirements may not want their children to be present in the room where certain foods are being prepared or discussed, however.

 There may also be health concerns related to the use of specific ingredients in class.
 For example, people with celiac disease are intolerant to gluten, a substance present in many grains.
-The gluten damages and destroys the tiny projections on the lining of the small intestine, which are called villi.
+In these people, gluten ingestion causes damage to the tiny projections on the lining of the small intestine, which are called villi.
 The villi absorb nutrients from food, so when they aren't functioning properly or are absent serious health problems can develop.
 The intestine usually heals on a gluten-free diet, but even a small amount of gluten can trigger more damage.

 A student with celiac disease mustn't make a product with gluten-free flours while the other students in the class are using a flour that contains gluten.
 Flour particles containing gluten can drift through the room and settle on the gluten-free flour.